Raj3028/Students-Record-Management-System/README.md

 - Make sure the teacherId is a valid teacherId by checking the user exist in the teacher collection.
 - Return HTTP status 201 on a succesful book creation.
 Also return the book document.
 - Return HTTP status 400 for an invalid request

+### PUT //updateMarks/:userId
+- Update a Student by updating its marks
+- The student and subject combination that already exists in the database then include the marks in existing marks.
+- otherwise, Return response  message This Student is not exist with this Subject.
+You have to create first.create a new student record.
+- For example, You have a current record in the database -Name   -Subject  -Marks
+  Jhon    Maths       75